 What are the different types of RCD

-There are a couple of different kinds of RCD that you’ll either find, purchase or install yourself.
-There are ‘plug in’ types that act as a safety adapter for appliances that do not have a circuit breaker in built, and there are other options that sit on fuse boards or boxes.
+There are ‘plug in’ RCDs that act as a safety adapter for appliances that don't have a built-in circuit breaker, and there are other options that sit on fuse boards or boxes.

 Historically, BS7671 recognised two types of earth-leakage circuit breakers.
 As well as what we understand to be an RCD today, there used to also be an older voltage-operated device.
 Nowadays we only deal with current-operated devices.